-Dell's sales tax appeals were heard by the Appellate Tax Board on June 12, 2013.
+Dell's sales tax appeals were heard by the Appellate Tax Board on June 12, 2013 - coincidentally, the same day the SJC issued its decision relating to the Superior Court matter.
 The ATB case was presented on a lengthy stipulation of facts together with over 6,500 pages of exhibits.
-Post-hearing briefs were filed and on December 17, 2013, the Board issued an Order under Rule 33 of its Rules ("Order").
+Post-hearing briefs were filed by the Intervenor and Commissioner on October 13, 2013; Dell declined to file an initial brief.
+Reply briefs were filed on November 1, 2013.
+On December 17, 2013, the Board issued an Order under Rule 33 of its Rules ("Order").
 Per the Order, the Board indicated its intention to issue an abatement based on a variety of findings and rulings set forth in the Order, and ordered the parties to compute the amount to be abated under the Order within thirty days of the date of the Order's issuance.
-The Commissioner filed a motion to allow discovery previously deferred that is necessary to compute abatement amounts; she also requested that the Rule 33 time period be extended and that a hearing be held to establish the interest accrual date.
-Dell requested a stay of the Rule 33 Response based upon the Superior Court's dismissal and its position that if the dismissal becomes final after appeal it will withdraw its abatement requests.
+If the parties could not agree as to the amount to be abated, they were required to file with the clerk of the Board, a computation of the amounts to be abated.
+The Commissioner filed a motion to allow discovery previously deferred that is necessary to compute abatement amounts; requested that the Rule 33 time period be extended and that a hearing be held to establish the interest accrual date.
+Dell requested a stay of the Rule 33 Response based upon the Superior Court's dismissal and its position that if the dismissal becomes final after appeal Dell will withdraw its abatement requests.
 Dell also advised that approximately 8 months of data processing work was required to generate a response to the Rule 33 Order.
-The ATB entered an Order staying all activity on the case until the motions were heard.
-The motions were argued on March 18, 2014, and are under advisement.
+The ATB entered an Order staying all activity on the case until the motions are heard and scheduled a March 12, 2014 status hearing.
+Following a status conference on March 12, 2014, the Board scheduled a hearing on all pending motions on March 18, 2014.
+Following the March 18, 2014, hearing, the Board took all motions under advisement and has not yet issued any rulings.
 Assuming the Board ultimately determines the amount to be abated under its Order, it will issue a Decision, from which either or both parties may request that the Board issue Findings of Fact and a Report explaining the rationale for its Decision.
-It should be noted that, in a sales-tax abatement case like this one, the Commissioner is obligated to refund (i.e., actually pay) only those amounts that the taxpayer/yendor (here, Dell) can demonstrate that it has actually repaid or credited to consumers.
+It should be noted that, in a sales-tax abatement case like this one, the Commissioner is obligated to refund (i.e., actually pay) only those amounts that the taxpayer/vendor (here, Dell) can demonstrate that it has actually repaid or credited to consumers.
 Accordingly, there is often a significant disparity between the amount of an ordered abatement and the actual exposure to the Commonwealth.